Filter Options

 What are the campsite facilities like on a Namib-Naukluft budget trip?

 “Namib-Naukluft has good camping facilities.
-The main campsite is just inside the main Sossusvlei gate at Sesriem, and is one of very few places actually inside the gate: this means you can get a head start on exploring the dunes while everyone else is waiting in a queue to get in the gate at first light.
+The main campsite is just inside the main Sossusvlei gate at Sesriem, and is one of very few places actually inside the park gate.
+This means you can get a head start on exploring the dunes while everyone else is waiting in a queue to get in the gate at first light.
 Facilities at this and other campsites include toilets and hot-water showers, and there’s a small shop and park booking office on-site.
 The main (probably only) disadvantage of the public campsites is that they can get really crowded during high season, which runs from July to November.
-Assuming you’re able to make a reservation (or your safari tour operator is able to do this for you), you can expect it all to feel a little busy, especially in the evenings.
-Just outside the gate, in the small settlement of Sesriem, there are also privately run campsites, which have facilities that are usually slightly better and less crowded than those at the public campsites.”
+Assuming that you’re able to make a reservation (or your safari tour operator is able to do this for you), you can expect it all to feel a little busy, especially in the evenings.
+Just outside the gate, in the small settlement of Sesriem, there are also privately run campsites.
+These have facilities that are usually slightly better and less crowded than those at the public campsites.”

 3